Dolphiq/craft3-jsonclient/README.md

 2. Install plugin in the Craft Control Panel under Settings > Plugins

+## Roadmap
+- Create filters for xss scripts
+- Create more helper functions to parse the Json
+- Support multiple methods not only get
+- Provide a way to add the parameters separated from the uri

 ### Contributors & Developers
 Johan Zandstra - johan@dolphiq.nl
 Brought to you by [Dolphiq](https://dolphiq.nl)